AutarkLabs/open-enterprise/docs/DEVELOPMENT_NOTES.md

 - `npm i` : Installs root project dependencies and then bootstraps all independent app dependencies.

-**It installs everthying needed, since commands are run with `npx` it is not necessary to have global requirements apart from Node.js LTS or greater**

 ### Then, run one of the handy scripts depending of the needs:

 #### To start frontend development: